Sanugiw/Dual-Mode-Thermometer/README.md

 4. **Use the Toggle Switch** to switch between temperature modes.
 5. **Observe the Temperature Readings** on the OLED display.

-## 📜 License
-This project is licensed under the **MIT License**.
-Feel free to modify and improve upon it!

 ## 🤝 Contributors
 - **Luchitha** – Circuit Design, PCB, and Enclosure
 - **Team Voltcrew** – Development & Testing

-## ⭐ Acknowledgments
-Special thanks to our **EN2091** module instructors and teammates for their guidance and support!